 - 2012 - shrouds restored; engine bed, bulkhead foundations, part of the ballast and engine installed

-Once fully restored, Adventure will return to active sailing as a platform for multidisciplinary, experiential educational programs.
+Once fully restored, Adventure will return to active sailing as a platform for maritime educational programs.
 The schooner will be operated at sea, primarily along the New England coast, as a living monument to Massachusetts’ fishing heritage.
 As such, Adventure is important not only to Gloucester, but also to the Commonwealth of Massachusetts and all of America.
 While Adventure has national significance in terms of America’s maritime history, she has particular importance to the community of Cape Ann.
 The sight of Adventure under sail cannot help but connect the people of Gloucester to their own history.
 She’s a living monument to the over 5,000 fishermen who sailed out of Gloucester and never returned.
 It is imperative that she be restored and returned to active sailing, so that future generations can experience what the life of a Gloucester fisherman felt like and meant.
 If Gloucester’s history is to be understood, it should be viewed in large measure through the eyes of a fisherman.